by Dale Ricardo Shields

-His early death has left a hole in the Black Theatre community heart.
+His early death has left a hole in the New York’s Black Theatre community heart.

 Born 8/26/52 (Cleveland, Ohio)

 Death 6/27/90 (Cleveland, Ohio)

 An alumnus of Karamu House and Cleveland, Ohio native, Reyno Crayton was the founding member and Artistic Director of The Unit Production Company with actors Dale Shields, Robyn Trussel, and Wayne Elbert.
 Together they produced Ted Shine’s Contributions and Shoe/String featuring Lawrence Fishburne, Arthur French, Barbara Montgomery, Sara Allen, Dale Shields, and Phillip Lindsey at the St. Marks Theatre in New York City.